bbrown1823/bbrown1823/README.md

 <h1>Hi, I'm Brian, an <a href="https://www.linkedin.com/in/brian-brown-5855ba240/">IT Professional</a>☺</h1>

-Walkthrough of Virtual Network setup along with osTicket
+Walkthrough of osTicket along with Active Directory

 -This is my project on how i used osTicket to create my github profile for potential employeers.
 In this project I will show how I setup and used osTicket to manage user accounts.
 I was able to create users and put them in different departments where they demonstrated access to separate levels to information based on a company needs.